bhagadepravin/acceldata/pulse/pulse-walkthrough.md

 1. Click the **Create Role** button.
 The **Create Role** wizard is displayed.

 2. Fill the following role assignment details.

-  a. **Role Details**
+  - **Role Details**
-    i. **Name:** The name of the role.
+    - **Name:** The name of the role.
-  b.
-Permissions
+  -  Permissions
-    i. **Page Permissions:** The list of services and pages to enable for the role.
+    - **Page Permissions:** The list of services and pages to enable for the role.
 Click the checkbox next to these services and pages you want to enable.
-You can also expand the list of services and select specific modules to assign to that role. ii. **All Clusters:** Click the drop-down menu and select the clusters for which you would like to add queues and users for.
+You can also expand the list of services and select specific modules to assign to that role.
+    - **All Clusters:** Click the drop-down menu and select the clusters for which you would like to add queues and users for.
 Individual panels are                               displayed for the clusters selected.
-        i. **Queues:** The list of queues in YARN.
+       - **Queues:** The list of queues in YARN.
 Select the queue name from the list and press enter.
-You can assign multiple queues to a role. ii. **Users:** The list of users to assign to a role.
+You can assign multiple queues to a role.
+       - **Users:** The list of users to assign to a role.
 Select the user from the list and press enter.
 You can assign multiple users to a role.

-  c. **AD Mapping**
+  -c. **AD Mapping**

     i. **Groups:** The group of users in the active directory.
 Type the name of a group you want to add and press enter.
 You can add multiple groups to an                    active directory.